AntsInMyEy3sJohnson/hazeltest/README.md

 Note that this Prometheus instance is super simple -- it writes any metrics gathered to the Pod filesystem, for example, so as soon as the Pod's gone, so are the metrics.
 (Which is exactly what we want in a simple demo setup so as to save ourselves the hassle of setting up proper persistence and running clean-up jobs afterwards, but don't use this for production, obviously.)

 By default, the Prometheus chart, too, exposes its workload by means of a `NodePort`-type Service, albeit this time on port `30090`.
 If you feel so inclined, therefore, you can once again fire up your browser and directly access Prometheus' UI, but without some queries to run, there won't be much to see.
-Luckily, you won't have to type out said queries -- the dashboards bundled with the Grafana Helm chart you're about to install will do that for you.
+Luckily, you won't have to type out and then manually run said queries -- the dashboards bundled with the Grafana Helm chart you're about to install will do that for you.

 ### Installing Grafana

-We've established above that load testing is so much more fun if you can watch the effects of the tests unfold on a couple of nice dashboards, but there are no such dashboards in sight yet.
+We've established above that load testing is a lot more fun if you can watch the effects of the tests unfold on a couple of nice dashboards, but there are no such dashboards in sight yet.
 Let's change that!

 The following command will bring up a small Grafana instance to visualize the metrics exposed by Hazelcast and scraped by Prometheus: